sabalanga06/sabalanga06/README.md

 # Hello there 👋 I am Saba Langa!
 ### :raising_hand: About Me

-- 🎓 I'm currently pursuing Bachelor's in Computer Engineering from Government Engineering College Rajkot.
+- 🎓 I'm a 2024 undergraduate in CS from Government Engineering College Rajkot.
-- 🌱 I’m currently learning DSA | python | Javascript
+- 🌱 I am comfortable with .NET, Devops, C#, MS SQL , Angular TS|JS.
+Actively learning more nd more.
 - 📫 How to reach me: https://www.linkedin.com/in/saba-langa-8690b823a/  or sabalanga062@gmail.com
 - :woman_technologist: Self taught developer and self-motivational